crunchy-labs/crunchy-cli/README.md

 - Merge behavior

-  Due to censorship, some episodes have multiple lengths for different languages.
+  Due to censorship or additional intros, some episodes have multiple lengths for different languages.
   In the best case, when multiple audio & subtitle tracks are used, there is only one *video* track and all other languages can be stored as audio-only.
   But, as said, this is not always the case.
   With the `-m` / `--merge` flag you can define the behaviour when an episodes' video tracks differ in length.